MoniPar/quiz/README.md

 * A Start Button

 The Start Button is an important feature on the Home Page.
 It is large and provides optimal contrast against the light coloured background.
-It scales up and changes colour when it is hovered or focussed on.
+It scales up and changes colour when it is hovered or focused on.

 * A Footer

 The Footer is located at the bottom of all pages of the site.
-It provides links to relevant developer pages, displayed as social icons.
-They change colour when hovered or focussed on, open in a new tab and contain descriptive labels for screen readers.
+It provides links to relevant developer pages, displayed as icons.
+They change colour when hovered or focused on, open in a new tab and contain descriptive labels for screen readers.
 Copyright and developer information are also displayed in the Footer.

 ## Quiz Page